 - predictive maintenance.

 Systematic preventive maintenance:

 Preventive maintenance is carried out according to a schedule established according to the time or the number of units of use (produced).
-Therefore, even if time is the most common unit, other units can be used such as: the quantity of products manufactured, the length of products manufactured, the distance travelled, the mass of products manufactured, the number of cycles carried out, etc.
+Therefore, even if time is the most common unit, other units can be used such as the number of products manufactured, the length of products manufactured, the distance traveled, the mass of products manufactured, the number of cycles carried out, etc.

-This frequency of intervention is determined by commissioning or after a complete or partial overhaul.
+This frequency of an intervention is determined by commissioning or after a complete or partial overhaul.